solankiram2023/Agent-Based-Research-Tool-Automating-Document-Analysis-and-Knowledge-Retrieval/README.md

    docker-compose up -d

 4. In the browser,
-   - visit `localhost:8501` to view the Streamlit application
+   - visit `localhost:3000` to view the CoAgent application
    - visit `localhost:8000/docs` to view the FastAPI endpoint docs
+   - visit `localhost:9000/` to view Codelabs document